aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ﻿---
-title: Working with Footnote and Endnote – Aspose.Words for С++
+title: Working with Footnote and Endnote in C++
 articleTitle: Working with Footnote and Endnote
 linktitle: Working with Footnote and Endnote
 description: "How to manipulate with footnotes and endnotes using Aspose.Words for C++."